Last Updated on –

 Having well-defined business processes also helps in streamlining your operations for more efficiency.
 It also helps in streamlining communication between people/functions/departments.
 Basically, business processes prevent chaos from creeping into your workflow.

-Developing your value chain
+Step 6: Develop your value chain

 Now that we’ve discussed business processes, let’s get into the value chain and what it means for your business.
 What is a value chain?
 A value chain is a set of activities that an organization does to create value for its customers.